 Weakness in US manufacturing highlights the growing dichotomy between the softness of business investment compared to the resilience of the consumer.
 We anticipate this trend to have a greater impact on financial markets than on the economy.
 The manufacturing sector accounts for less than 10% of US GDP, but markets have outsized exposure to goods-producing firms which account for 44% of the S&P 500 index by market cap.
 Read More

 The European Central Bank announced a fresh stimulus package in September, including a 10 basis point (bp) cut that pushed the deposit rate further into negative territory at -0.5%.
 The new open-ended approach to asset purchases is tied to the inflation outlook.
 Given economic weakness and political uncertainty in Germany and Italy, we expect purchases to continue through 2H2021 and possibly beyond if inflation remains subdued.
-We continue to view the best opportunities in Europe as idiosyncratic rather than macro.
 Read More

 The Federal Reserve lowered rates by 25 bps in September, as widely expected.
 We believe inflation will start firming in 4Q2019, as weaker readings from late 2018 roll off annualized core PCE.
 Below-target inflation, combined with global growth deceleration and US dollar strengthening, sets a low bar for rate cuts.
 We expect one more cut by year-end 2019, though timing will likely be data-dependent and trade-dependent.
 Read More